joseeden/All-Things-DevOps/pages/030-Security/015-Security-Awareness-Training.md

 - Simulate network intrusion based on threat scenarios.
 - There's a **specific goal in mind.**
 - Agree on methodology and rules of engagement before performing pentests.
+- To learn more, please see [Penetration Testing.](./050-Audits-and-Assessments.md#penetration-testing)

 ### Simulation Exercise